 Discover what you need to know to ace the CISSP exam with this series of CISSP certification training lessons.
 Each lesson, which contains a video, domain spotlight article and a quiz with sample CISSP exam questions, corresponds to a specific domain in the CISSP exam's "Common Body of Knowledge" -- the essential elements each CISSP-certified practitioner must know.

 Before watching the special Domain 7, Business Continuity and Disaster Recovery Planning video below, it's recommended that students first read the Domain 7 spotlight article, which provides an overview of the concepts presented in the video, including disaster recovery planning such as management leadership, goals and requirements, business impact analysis, team building and implementation; backup alternatives including hardware and software approaches, collocation, electronic vaulting, offsite facilities requirements and types; recovery and testing; strategies for executing recovery, carrying out drills and types of plan testing; and emergency response, preserving assets and life, as well as reducing fraud, theft and vandalism.

-After watching the video, test your comprehension of this material with our Domain 7, Business Continuity quiz.
+After watching the video, test your comprehension of this material with our Domain 7, Business Continuity and Disaster Recovery quiz.
 Upon completion, return to the CISSP Essentials Security School table of contents to select your next lesson.